Support Us : rdrs@rdrsbangladesh.com

 Financial Products and Services

-RDRS offers client-friendly diversified financial products and services, i.e. micro-loans, microentrepreneur’s loans, agricultural loans, water and sanitation loan, diversified savings like – General Savings, Voluntary Savings, Monthly Savings deposit scheme (MSDS), Double Benefit Savings Deposits (DBSS) and access to member loan security fund to cover the risk of the borrowers.
+RDRS offers client-friendly diversified financial products and services, i.e. micro-loans, microentrepreneur’s loans, agricultural loans, water and sanitation loan, diversified savings like – General Savings, Voluntary Savings, Monthly Savings deposit scheme (MSDS), Double Benefit Savings Deposits (DBSS), Monthly Profit Saving Scheme (MPSS) and access to member loan security fund to cover the risk of the borrowers.
 Financial products are developed to meet the needs of various customers and to assist them to enjoy better living conditions.
 The operational methods are very easy, and quick and minimum documentation is required.

 Categories of Loan